raymondEhlers/OVERWATCH/overwatch/base/README.md

     - Via `uswgi`, `uwsgi` behind `nginx` or directly.

-For a comprehensive set of options, see the docstrings of the module, as well as the reference configuration, `overwatch/base/deployReferenceConfig.yaml`.
+For a comprehensive set of options, see the docstrings of the module, as well as the reference configuration, `overwatch/base/deployReference.yaml`.
 Note that all executable are disabled by default, so one may leave the configuration for all objects in a deployment configuration, and then just enable the parts that you want for a particular execution.
+However, it is also important to note that the deploy system doesn't support default values or overriding parts of the configuration like the Overwatch configuration system - every option of interest **must** be in the config passed to `overwatchDeploy`.

 ## Monitoring for errors